CKrawczyk/DISCnet_workshop/docs/source/good_coding_practices.md

 While you could read over PEP 8 and try to memorize it, the most effective way to lean (and stick to) PEP 8 standards is to use a linter for you code.
 A linter is a package that will automatically check your code style through a command line function.
 Some text editors support live linting to check your code style as you type your code (similar to a spell checker).

 The two most common linters used for python are [pylint](https://pylint.pycqa.org/en/latest/) and [flake8](https://flake8.pycqa.org/en/latest/).
 While both cover the standard PEP 8 rules, they each have a different set of additional style rules that are checked (i.e. checking for things like unused `import`s).
-Of the two `flake8` is a bit less opinionated making it a bit easier to get on with when first learning to stick to a style, because of this we will be using it for the workshop.
+Of the two `flake8` is a less opinionated making it a bit easier to get on with when first learning to stick to a style, because of this we will be using it for the workshop.
 Once `flake8` is install you can run it on the command line with:

 ```bash
 flake8